fsautoproc

 Frees the memory allocated for a single command set entry struct.

-void lcmdfree_r (struct lcmdset_s **cs)
+void lcmdfree_r (lcmdset_set *cs)

 Iterates and frees all memory allocated by the command set array.